Cattle markets in Canada and the United States are being knocked around with uncertainty due to the threat of COVID-19.

-Markets are unsteady fearing the loss of a packer when where there are plenty of cattle to be processed and limited shackle space.
+Markets are unsteady fearing the loss of a packer when there are plenty of cattle to be processed and limited shackle space.

 “The futures are just tanking.
 They are so concerned about some kind of supply chain disruptions.
 They are pricing in a lot of negativity.
-On the other hand, there is a lot of positivity on the ground but it is not coming through very well to the cattle producers unfortunately,” he said.
+On the other hand, there is a lot of positivity on the ground but it is not coming through very well to the cattle producers unfortunately,” Perillat said.

 South of the border, the U.S. Department of Agriculture has said it will ensure food inspectors will be able to continue working to keep the supply chain moving, said Lane.